typesense/typesense-website/docs-site/content/26.0/api/collections.md

 **Definition**
 `PATCH ${TYPESENSE_HOST}/collections/:collection`

-:::tip
+:::warning
-The schema update operation is a synchronous blocking operation.
+The schema update operation is a synchronous **blocking** operation.

 When the update is in progress, all incoming writes to _that particular collection_ will wait for the schema update to finish.
 So, we recommend updating fields one at a time, especially for large collections and during off-peak hours.